SteveMcGrath/pySecurityCenter/README.md

   mind that larger values may not increase the speed of the API and may actually slow down other operations on the Security Center host.
 Adjust at your own risk.

+* __scan__ [integer]<br/>
+  When the source is `"individual"`, this must be the id of the scan to query.

+* __directory__ [string or datetime]<br/>
+  When the source is `"individual"`, this must be the date directory for the given scan id.
+The format should be `"YYYY-mm-dd"`, or a datetime which will be converted to this.
+It is unclear why this is needed, but it seems to be the finish time of the scan.

 * __**filterset__ [dictionary]\[parameters]<br />
   Filterset is the catchall for the various filters that can be called for the